-Whai Ngata was putting Māori language and issues on NZ television screens over a period of major expansion in Māori programming.
+Whai Ngata was putting Māori language and issues on New Zealand television screens over a period of major expansion in Māori programming.
 When Ngata retired in 2008, TVNZ chief executive Rick Ellis argued he had been "a rock in turbulent waters", and one of a handful of key figures in the "revitalisation of Māori language and culture".

 Tanara Whairiri Kitawhiti Ngata certainly knew his te reo.
 The great grandson of legendary Ngāti Porou politician and scholar Sir Apirana Ngata, he was son of the late Hōri Mahau Ngata, who lectured in Māori at Auckland University.